 Offer in Compromise

 If you qualify for an offer in compromise, your IRS tax lawyer can help settle your tax bill for less than the full amount you owe.
-The IRS will examine your income, your ability to pay, and assets and debts to see whether you qualify to settle your IRS bill.
-Once you pay the agreed-upon settlement, the rest of your tax debt is forgiven.
+The IRS will examine your income, your ability to pay, and assets and back taxes to see whether you qualify to settle your IRS bill.
+Once you pay the agreed-upon settlement, the rest of your tax amount due is forgiven.

 Being audited by the IRS is nobody’s idea of a good time.
 Many people who are audited don’t know how to handle the situation or how to make certain that the IRS isn’t violating their rights.
 Having an IRS help lawyer on your side can be beneficial.
 Our firm will happily represent you during this stressful process.